jgbishop/sxs-settings/README.md

 side-by-side views vertically instead of horizontally.
 The default value for this option is false.

+**filter_platform**: When enabled, platform specific files that do not match your current platform are filtered out of the files shown in the file selection panel.
+Defaults to true.

 **hide_minimap**: Specifies whether the minimap should be displayed or not when opening a side-by-side session.
 Defaults to false.